Laura Fuentes

 Paleo-Approved Pumpkin Pancakes

-While I could have made these pumpkin pancakes with almond flour; after the success of creating my coconut flour pumpkin bread, I took it on to make these paleo pancakes.
+While I could have made these pancakes with almond flour, I was already on a roll after developing my coconut flour pumpkin bread, so I took that momentum and turned it into these fall-perfect pancakes.

 Paleo Pumpkin Pancake Ingredients

 • Milk: I use unsweetened vanilla almond milk.
-You can use cashew milk or coconut milk (not cream).
+You can use cashew milk or coconut milk diluted with a little water since it’s much thicker (not cream).

 • Eggs: essential binder for coconut flour recipes.
-Don’t skip or try to swap for an egg substitute for pancakes.
-This recipe won’t work without eggs.
+Don’t skip or try to swap them, the recipe won’t work.

 • Coconut oil: swap for ghee or unsalted butter if you can have it.